Branch, a quick loan application platform and digital financial services company announced the close of its Series C financing.

 Branch is also looking to help merchants grow their businesses and drive financial inclusions among the small merchant segments that are often unable to access quick loans.

 Thus, it will be offering preferential loan terms to Visa merchants and the loans will provide merchants who accept Visa on mobile Quick Response (QR) codes with funds to grow their business.

-The service will be launched first in Kenya.
-It will then be extended across the region, particularly to Tanzania and Nigeria.
+This service will be launched first in Kenya and then be extended across the region, particularly to Tanzania and Nigeria.